chrivand/Firepower_O365_Feed_Parser/README.md

 ## Solution Components

 The script consists of 2 python files.
 The main script can run indefinitely, leveraging a function that is built in, to rerun the script every x amount of seconds (it can also just be executed once).
 Then, using the Version API Endpoint, the script checks if changes were made to the Web Service list.
 If changes were made, the Web Service list is parsed and uploaded using a PUT request to FMC.
+Microsoft updates the Office 365 IP address and FQDN entries at the end of each month and occasionally out of cycle for operational or support requirements.
+Therefore, Microsoft recommends you check the version daily, or at the most, hourly.
+This can be automated with the script.

 ### Cisco Products / Services